The Real Housewives of Beverly Hills season 3: Synopsis

-Kyle and her daughter, Portia, invite all the ladies to Portia's fourth birthday, that is carnival themed featuring flying elephant rides, llamas, and unicorns.
+Kyle and her daughter, Portia, invite all the ladies to Portia's fourth birthday party on Saturday, March 3 and Sunday, March 4, 2012, that is carnival themed featuring flying elephant rides, llamas, and unicorns.
 Kyle's husband Mauricio arrives late due to competing in a charity walk in heels for Armstrong's charity event.
 Kyle is annoyed at Kim for fueling the fire between Glanville and Maloof at her husband's business event but Kim doesn't seem to care, which only makes Kyle more annoyed.
 During a trip to see Foster's estate, Kyle reveals to Foster that her and her sister's issues haven't been resolved despite Kim's time in rehab.
 During dinner at a Moroccan themed restaurant, the two sisters attempt to talk.
 Kyle's daughter graduates sixth grade, Maloof and her husband attend and keep their distance and Kim doesn't attend at all.
 Kyle later finds out Kim's lack of attendee was due to Kim planning to get a nose job done.
 Kyle heads to Vanderpump's home to discuss their mutual hurt and the rift between their friendship, and Kyle reveals she thinks Vanderpump holds grudges.
 Kyle confronts Vanderpump on top of the Eiffel Tower in regards to her sister and Vanderpump's "fake concern."
 After the trip to Paris and back home in Beverly Hills, Kyle hurries to prepare the opening of her new boutique, Kyle by Alene Too.

 Armstrong continues to worry about a lawsuit that her husband left after his death.
 Armstrong is forced to settle it by selling some of her assets she cherishes.
 To cleanse her life of negativity, she hires a psychic to cleanse her home.
 At a Moroccan themed restaurant, Armstrong opens up that she doesn't feel ready to date because it feels like she would be cheating on her late husband.
 She struggles with the feelings that while she loves him in life, she hates him in death due to his lies and the lawsuit he left her to deal with.
 At Vanderpump's tea party, Armstrong insists pot-stirring the drama between Glanville and Maloof by making innuendos.
 Vanderpump pulls her away from the table and reprimands her on her behavior, but after a bottle of champagne she continues.
 Armstrong calls Kim to inform her that she won't be attending her backyard party due to jetting off with a new man, however she states that she doesn't know where her daughter is.
 Due to the disturbing phone call, Kim and Kyle meet with Taylor to discuss the possibility of her abusing alcohol.
 She later turns down the trip to Paris to spend time with her daughter.